rudderlabs/profiles-features-integration-test/README.md

-# profiles-features-integration-test
-This repo is being used in creating 360 view of users which is required by "rudderstack-profiles-classifier" repo in it's integration tests.
+This repo is now deprecated and the contents are now moved [here](https://github.com/rudderlabs/rudderstack-profiles-classifier/tree/main/samples/integration_test_project).